Truth and Reconciliation

 National Truth and Reconciliation: The National Centre for Truth and Reconciliation (NCTR) is a place of learning and dialogue where the truths of Residential School Survivors, families and communities are honoured and kept safe for future generations.
 Learn more about the NCTR at https://nctr.ca/about/.

 Report on Indigenous Women and Girls: Sacred and Strong is a report about the health and wellness of Indigenous women and girls living in B.C.
-Grounded in Indigenous wellness perspectives, it contains data, stories and teachings about the mental, emotional, physical and spiritual health and well-being of Indigenous women at every phase of life.
+Grounded in Indigenous wellness perspectives, it contains data, stories and teachings about Indigenous women's mental, emotional, physical and spiritual health and well-being at every phase of life.
 Read the report

 Talking to Kids About Residential Schools: Monique Grey Smith provides educators and parents with helpful resources and starting points for important conversations. https://youtu.be/ebOJ_lMCVvk